greydontmatter/WRVotesProv2025/README-updating.md

 Adding Menu Entries
 -------------------

 There are two steps.
-First, create your new page file in the `ocs` directory.
-Then update `_data/internal/menu-layout.yml` .
-Spacing is important, so follow the examples.
+First, create your new page file in the `docs` directory.
+Then update `_includes/menu.html`.
+Follow the existing examples for how eac h item should be formatted.

 Changing the Map